-I learned this the hard way, one night, a few days after my son Jose Cortes III was born.
-As I heard him crying through the little TV monitor on the side table of our bedroom, I woke up my wife and said, “Baby, Jose III is crying, he is probably hungry.”
-My wife Joanne replied in her sleep, “…he is not hungry, I just fed him, it’s your turn to check on him.”
-So there I went, ready to comfort my little boy in the middle of the night.
+I learned this the hard way.
+One night, a few days after my son, Jose Cortes III, was born, I heard him crying through the little TV monitor on the side table of our bedroom.
+I woke up my wife and said, “Baby, Jose III is crying, he is probably hungry.”
+My wife, Joanne, replied in her sleep, “…he is not hungry, I just fed him, it’s your turn to check on him.”
+And there I went, ready to comfort my little boy in the middle of the night.

 As I got to his room, I tried to smile at him and talk to him, you know the way people talk to babies.
 “What’s happening to my little Bubbah baby, papa loves yoouuuu!”
-You know how people get with babies, I did all of that and the more I talked to him, the more he cried!
+You know how people get with babies, I did all that and the more I talked to him, the more he cried.
+He actually started crying harder!
 He was not having any of my baby talk.
-Finally I noticed he was wet, softly picked him up, and placed him on the brand new changing table.
-After I undid and removed his diaper, I positioned myself really close to him, put my finger on his chest and began to baby talk again, as he now smiled at me.
-Just as I felt my 5 day old baby and I were having the best bonding time ever, some type of warm fluid shot with tremendous accuracy freezing my smile, as it hit my face and mouth.
+Finally, I noticed he was wet, and I softly picked him up and placed him on the brand-new changing table.
+After I undid and removed his diaper, I positioned myself really close to him, put my finger on his chest and began to baby talk again and he smiled at me.
+Just as I felt my 5-day old baby and I were having the best bonding time ever, some type of warm fluid shot with tremendous accuracy toward me.
+My smile froze as it hit my face and mouth.
 I could not believe it, I don’t ever remember having had that experience before in my life.
-I was unhappy for a moment, left the baby on the changing table, something my wife scolded me for later on, and ran for the bathroom to wash my mouth and face.
+I was unhappy for a moment, left the baby on the changing table (something my wife scolded me for later on) and ran for the bathroom to wash my mouth and face.
 As I came back, I saw my baby totally helpless and still dirty on top of that changing table.
-I could have yelled at him, I could have said harsh words, I could have shaken him, as some parents do causing their babies irreparable “shaken baby syndrome”, but I realized he had just been born and all he needed was my love and my help.
+I could have yelled at him, I could have said harsh words, I could have shaken him, as some parents do causing their babies to have irreparable “shaken baby syndrome”, but I realized he had just been born and all he needed was my love and my help.

 Evangelism Outcome #3 - Intentional Discipleship of all Members

-3. Intentional Discipleship of ALL Members: 88 percent scored this outcome 7 or higher in a 1-10 scale.
-One of the setbacks of believing that baptism is the graduation or a final step, rather than a beginning, is that once people get baptized we believe that our work is done and we forget all about them.
-Perhaps one of the reasons why some of the people we baptize end up leaving the church.
-According to some of our latest statistics, we lose 39 for every 100 we baptize.
+3. Intentional Discipleship of ALL Members: 88 percent scored this outcome 7 or higher on a 1-10 scale.
+One of the setbacks of believing that baptism is the graduation or a final step, rather than a beginning, is that once people get baptized, we believe that our work is done and we forget all about them, perhaps one of the reasons why some of the people we baptize end up leaving the church.
+According to some of our latest stats, we lose 39 for every 100 we baptize.
 This is why it is so important that each church develops an intentional discipleship path for the newly baptized and also for existing members.

-Equipping our members to partner with and count on the presence of the Holy Spirit as we grow in Christ, and allowing them to learn our Biblical beliefs as gifts from God, rather than as a check list for baptism, will be vital in the discipleship journey.
-Small Groups and Life Groups will also provide some of the healthiest and safest settings not only for reaching new converts, but for helping new and veteran believers to experience life, prayer, praise, Bible study, and the importance of a witnessing lifestyle in the workplace and neighborhood, together.
+Equipping our members to partner with and count on the presence of the Holy Spirit as we grow in Christ and allowing them to learn our Biblical beliefs as gifts from God, rather than as a check list for baptism, will be vital in the discipleship journey.
+Small Groups and Life Groups will also provide one of the healthiest and safest settings, not only for reaching new converts, but for helping new and veteran believers to experience life, prayer, praise, Bible study, and the importance of a witnessing lifestyle in the workplace and neighborhood, together.

 Jose Cortes III, the 5 day old baby that shot warm fluids into my mouth as I was trying to clean him up that night that shall forever live in infamy, is about to turn 13 and now he can talk, eat on his own, take his own showers, play several instruments and sports, and even help us to clean the house every Friday, and he is not done yet.
 Can’t wait to see what else God is going to do with him.